Memory

 This history item is generated based on the ConsumptionLog.
 See also: econsimulacra.logs.base.ConsumptionLog, econsimulacra.envs.base.Environment._consume_items(agent_id, consumptions)

-class econsimulacra.memory.base.MoveHistoryItem(pos, init_pos, time, time_step)[source]
+class econsimulacra.memory.memory_items.MoveHistoryItem(pos, init_pos, time, time_step)[source]

 Bases: object